crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.2/contributing/test_environment.md

 ./cscli -c dev.yaml hub list
 ```

-In this test environement, configurations are under the `config/` dir.
+In this test environment, configurations are under the `config/` dir.